zeta1999/korali/doc/mkdocs/docs/tutorials/bayesian/bayesian.md

 $$

-where $\varphi=(\vartheta,\sigma)$ is the parameter vector that contains the computational parameters and the parameters of the statistical model.
+where $\varphi=(\vartheta,\sigma)$ is the parameter vector that contains the computational Variables and the Variables of the statistical model.

 We assume that we are given the following data set: